Smoothed Differential Privacy: Differential Privacy and Its Interpretations

-Notice that the randomness comes from the mechanism $\calM$ in the worst case $x$. \end{definition} DP guarantees immunity to many kinds of attacks (e.g., \emph{linkage attacks}~\citep{nguyen2013differential} and \emph{reconstruction attacks}~\citep{dwork2014algorithmic}).
-Take \emph{reconstruction attacks} for example, the adversary has access to a subset of the database (such information may come from public database, social media, etc.).
+Notice that the randomness comes from the mechanism $\calM$. \end{definition} DP guarantees immunity to many kinds of attacks (\emph{e.g., linkage attacks}~\citep{nguyen2013differential} and \emph{reconstruction attacks}~\citep{dwork2014algorithmic}).
+Take \emph{reconstruction attacks} for example, the adversary has access to a subset of the database (such information may come from public databases, social media, etc.).
 In an extreme situation, an adversary knows all but one agent's records.
-To protect the data of every single agent, DP uses $\delta = o(1/n)$ as a common requirement of private mechanisms~\citep[p.~18]{dwork2014algorithmic}.
-Next, we recall two common interpretations/justifications on how DP helps protect privacy even in the extreme situation of {reconstruction attacks}.
+To protect the data of every single agent, DP uses $\delta = o(1/n)$ as a common requirement of private mechanisms~\citep[p.~18]{dwork2014algorithmic}. { To meet this requirement, a private mechanism (under DP notion) usually\footnote{Some differentially private mechanisms such as ``stability-based query release'' appear to not require additive noise with high probability if the local sensitivity is $0$ for the input database and for all other databases that differ by at most $\ln(1/\delta)/\epsilon$ data points \citep{thakurta2013differentially} .
+Note that in our case (such as the motivating example), the local sensitivity is not $0$.
+Also, the ``stability-based'' methods still need randomization (though not adding noise).} need to include additive noises (\emph{e.g.,} Gaussian noise, Laplacian noise, and the noise, which usually is discrete, in exponential mechanisms).} Next, we recall two common interpretations/justifications on how DP helps protect privacy even in the extreme situation of {reconstruction attacks}.
+After that, we formally introduce the adversaries' utility in Figure~\ref{fig:motivating} and use it to justify DP.

-\textbf{Justification 1: DP guarantees the prediction of adversary cannot be too accurate~\citep{wasserman2010statistical, kairouz2015composition}. } Assume that the adversary knows all entries except the $i$-th.
-Let $\database_{-i}$ denote the database $x$ with its $i$-th entry removed.
-With the information provided by the output $\calM(x)$, the adversary can infer the missing entry by testing the following two hypothesis: